isomerpages/govtech-corp/media/technews/_posts/2019-02-28-post-How to stop Google from stalking you.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="How to stop Google from stalking you" src="/images/technews/how-to-stop-google-from-stalking-you-part1.png">
 </div>
-<h3>In return for using Google’s apps and services, each of us surrenders some amount of information about ourselves.
-Here are some settings to toggle if you want to limit the amount of data Google collects about you.</h3>
+<p>In return for using Google’s apps and services, each of us surrenders
+some amount of information about ourselves.
+Here are some settings to toggle if you want to limit the amount of data Google collects about you.</p>
 <p>Imagine being approached by a stranger who knows exactly where you live
 and work, as well as what you like and dislike.
 In this digital age, that stranger most likely goes by the name of Google.</p>